Mortality and Cancer Risks, Which Pills to Avoid & Better Alternatives

 28. Walsh, JK et al. Intermittent use of zolpidem for the treatment of primary insomnia.
 Sleep.
 2000;23:A86. [return]

 30. Liddicoat, Laura J. and Harding, Patrick.
 Ambien®: Drives Like a Dream?
 Case Studies of Zolpidem-Impaired Drivers in Wisconsin, presentation to the 58th annual meeting of the American Academy of Forensic Sciences, Washington State Convention and Trade Center, Seattle, Washington, February 23, 2006.
-Powerpoint slides from the presentation are available at the New York Times website at www.nytimes.com/packages/other/business/Ambien.2-23-061.pptLink to a website outside this eBook.[return]
+Powerpoint slides from the presentation are available at the New York Times website at www.nytimes.com/packages/other/business/Ambien.2-23-061.ppt.[return]

 31. Drover, D et al. Pharmacokinetics, pharmocodynamics, and relative pharmacokinetic/pharmacodynamic profiles of zaleplon and zolpidem.
 Clin.Ther.
 2000;22:1443-1461 and Lunesta Prescribing Information. [return]

 32. Committee on Halcion, Institute of Medicine.
 Halcion: An Independent Assessment of Safety and Efficacy Data.
 National Academy of Sciences, Washington, D.C., 1997.
-PDF available for download from the National Academies Press websiteLink to a website outside this eBook. [return]
+PDF available for download from the National Academies Press website. [return]

 33. Perry, SW et al. Rationale for the use of hypnotic agents in a general hospital.
 Ann.Intern.Med.
 1984;100:441-446. [return]